This year Anlaby is celebrating its 175th Anniversary.

 Already we have had a Gala Performance of ‘Madam Butterfly‘

-and had special Open Gardens for the Month of April.
+and had a special Open Gardens for the whole Month of April.

 Keep your eye out for further events during the year.

 ~ ~ ~ ~ ~ ~ ~ ~ ~

 Anlaby is well positioned within the Kapunda, Barossa Valley and Clare Tourism Regions to make it your base to tour these exciting areas.

 Tours of the Anlaby House and Garden are available for groups of 10 or more [by prior appointment].
 These tours include the principal rooms of the house including the servants work rooms, kitchen, scullery and butler’s pantry.
 At the end of the house tour you will have a strong sense of how the family and servants lived and worked there.

 With approximately 10 acres of garden a guided walk through these historically listed gardens typically includes the shade house, glass house, walled vegetable garden, rose gardens and terraced lawns.
 The original carriageway winds past the front of the house and down to the peacock aviary.